-The second most often realized unintended consequence, cloud sprawl, occurs when the proper governance and controls are not applied to the new platform.
+The second most-often realized unintended consequence, cloud sprawl, occurs when the proper governance and controls are not applied to the new platform.
 Once organizations unleash the power and availability of cloud, users will take their liberties.
 Suddenly environments are far larger and costlier than anticipated.

-The old adage, “build it and they will come” doesn’t always come to fruition, but when it comes to cloud, rest assured users will line up.
+The old adage, "build it and they will come" doesn't always come to fruition, but when it comes to the cloud, rest assured users will line up.

 Another common trait often present in lift-and-shift scenarios is the perpetuation of the typical IT silos that exist in most on-premises environments.
 Companies move workloads out to the cloud in an "as-is" scenario and let existing teams, still intact, operate the new environment.
 You will see scenarios where the individual teams (networking, security, app dev, ops) continue in a vacuum and fail to see the opportunity to greatly improve operations.

 Cross-pollination and understanding how each piece mentioned above influences and informs the other is critical to an optimized cloud environment.
-When managing on premises, the network team can operate in a silo, as they know all the data and applications live within their four walls.
-From there, it is essentially just determining if a “site-to-site” or “hub and spoke” model is most appropriate.
+When managing on-premises, the network team can operate in a silo, as they know all the data and applications live within their four walls.
+From there, it is essentially just determining if a "site-to-site" or "hub and spoke" model is most appropriate.

 Security teams need to understand what constitutes the perimeter and then develop an appropriate posture.
 The operations team looks at the above pieces as either frameworks or constraints and develops an operating model accordingly; the application teams either live within their given confines or find "creative workarounds."